 alphaspirit - Fotolia

-A cloud service API is critical are critical for integrating enterprise applications and workloads with cloud environments.
+A cloud service API is critical for integrating enterprise applications and workloads with cloud environments.
 There are applications that must connect to various cloud services, and APIs offer a set of protocols that help create a bridge between those workloads and the cloud.

 Without APIs' open lines of communication between one application and another, the world of cloud would be a very quiet place.